Mizanur1692000/Chromadb-LangChain-NextJS-Chatbot/README.md

 ---
 This is an educational example.
 Before deploying to production, add error handling, rate-limiting, authentication, request size limits, and retry/backoff logic.

+# RUN The Application:
+1. chroma run --path ./chroma-data
+2. npm start
+### These two terminal should run at a time